 Tips for Making Pennsylvania Dutch Sand Tart Cookies

 - The dough is very soft.
 I experimented with chilling the dough and not chilling the dough and honestly didn’t think it made a difference.
 These cookies are made to spread and become very thin.

 - Yes, it is really a 1 teaspoon scoop of dough.
 I know, I didn’t believe it either, but 1 (slightly overflowing) teaspoon of dough make the perfect size ball for these Sand Tarts.
-Like I said, they spread, so even though it seems like such a small cookie they will be much bigger once they bake.
+They spread, so even though it seems like such a small cookie they will be much bigger once they bake.

 - Place them at least 2 inches apart.
-Because they spread so much you want to give them plenty of room to grow.
+Because they spread so much you want to give them plenty of room to grow without fusing together.

-- Roll 1 teaspoon of dough into a ball and then roll it in the cinnamon sugar.
+Step 1 – Roll 1 rounded teaspoon of dough into a ball and then roll it in the cinnamon sugar.

 - Chocolate Peanut Butter Thumbprint Cookies

 - Crispy Coconut Cookies

 Make sure to follow us on Instagram and Pinterest for more recipes like this.